slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Your successful friends will leave you behind if you don’t level up too.
 -->

-> *"Your friends are the ones that go to your funeral in a day of rain."
--- vox populi*

 > *"True friendship can exist only between equals."
 -- Plato [-427]*

-> *"If everybody loves you, something is wrong."
--- Paulo Coelho [1947]*

 Life is meant to be lived in community but don’t settle for a place where you’re tolerated.
 Go where you’re celebrated.

 Be independent from your family but loyal at the same time.
 Keep your friends for friendship but work with the skilled and competent.
 Resist the temptation of working with family and friends.
 Peers are peers, not boss and employee.
 You will waste your life trying to make those around into who you want them to be.

+> *"Your friends are the ones that go to your funeral in a day of rain."
+-- vox populi*

 > *"Everyone sees what you appear to be, few experience what you really are."
 -- Niccoló Machiavelli [1469]*